CalebClauson/text-rpg/README.md

 - `systems/status_effects.py` for applying and updating statuses
 - `player.py` for player data, progression, inventory, and move learning
 - `save_load.py` for save and load handling
+- `paths.py` for safer asset and save-file path handling across normal runs and packaged builds

 This separation has helped clean up the GUI and move repeated combat logic into dedicated systems where it belongs.